 Bringing a horse back from a tendon injury is a long and sometimes frustrating process.
-There's no guarantee of success?these injuries can end a horse's career.
+There's no guarantee of success--these injuries can end a horse's career.
 But how you manage your horse's injury can make all the difference in the outcome.
 In this article, I'll walk you through the steps to recovery and tell you when and how you can help.
 I'll also point out some of the problems and pitfalls you may encounter.
-In the box on page 63, you'll find an overview of some new treatments that may help your horse's injury heal better?although, unfortunately, not faster.
+You'll also find an overview of some new treatments that may help your horse's injury heal better--although, unfortunately, not faster.

 Why So Long?